What Can Solution Focused Therapy Help You With?

 History

-Two main people developed SFBT: Insoo Kim Berg and Steve de Shazer, in the 1970s.
+Two main people developed SFBT, Insoo Kim Berg and Steve de Shazer, in the 1970s.
 Berg and Shazer observed different therapies over the years, looking at the client and therapist's behavior.
-It was discovered that more effort needed to be put into the answer rather than the question, and so SFBT was born.
-Since then, SFBT has been considered to be one of the greats of therapy, including
+It was discovered that more effort needed to be put into finding solutions to problems than investigating the root cause of the problems themselves.
+Often, a problem does not need to be fully dissected for a satisfactory solution to be found.

 How it works

-SFBT has a list of techniques, questions, and goals under its arsenal.
-Some of the solutions you can expect from SFBT include:
+SFBT has many techniques, questions, and goals at its disposal.
+Some of the directions you can expect to go during SFBT sessions include:

 • Figuring out previous solutions.
-Everyone has solved their problems before.
-SFBT looks for previous ways a client has solved a problem and tries to apply them to their most recent problems.
+Everyone has solved problems before.
+SFBT looks for previous ways a client has solved a problem and tries to apply them to their most recent challenges.

 • Focusing on the future.
 While it is useful to talk about the past, there's a point where the client needs to think about tomorrow.
 The therapist may ask what the client can do next week to help with their problem.

 • Positive reinforcement through compliments.
-If the client is doing something well, the therapist is going to compliment them.
-The therapist may not compliment the client directly but instead positively ask the client how they did.
+If the client is doing something well, the therapist will likely offer encouragement.

 • Encourages the client to do more of the positive.
-Again, positive reinforcement is key when it comes to success.
+Again, positive reinforcement is key to success.

 CaptionGetty/AnnaStills